-- Position-level An authority may view data reflecting both the gross and netted open positions that are specific to a) a uniquely identifiable participant or b) for a particular OTCD product or asset class (a set of transactions pertinent to a pair of participants).
+Notional amount 56 Total currency amount or total quantity in the unit of measure of an underlying commodity.
+Position-level An authority may view data reflecting both the gross and netted open positions that are specific to a) a uniquely identifiable participant or b) for a particular OTCD product or asset class (a set of transactions pertinent to a pair of participants).
 Position-level data are a snapshot at a point in time of all open positions for a particular product or type of products or for a given counterparty or group of counterparties.
-Unlike transaction-level data, this aggregation level does not include data reflecting the details of individual transactions, but the summing of one or more transactions will provide position information for one or more counterparties at a point in time. - Systemic risk Systemic risk refers to the potential that an event, action, or series of events or actions will have a widespread adverse effect on the financial system and, in consequence, on the economy. - Trade repository A trade repository is an entity that maintains a centralised electronic record (database) of transaction data. - Transaction-level An authority may view data that are specific to uniquely identifiable participants and transactions.
+Unlike transaction-level data, this aggregation level does not include data reflecting the details of individual transactions, but the summing of one or more transactions will provide position information for one or more counterparties at a point in time.
+Systemic risk Systemic risk refers to the potential that an event, action, or series of events or actions will have a widespread adverse effect on the financial system and, in consequence, on the economy.
+Trade repository A trade repository is an entity that maintains a centralised electronic record (database) of transaction data.
+Transaction-level An authority may view data that are specific to uniquely identifiable participants and transactions.
 A transaction represents a single economic relation between two counterparties, defined by a contract.
-A transaction record typically specifies a) the contract terms and b) both counterparties to the contract. - Typical access Typical access refers to the minimum expected access requirements under a particular mandate as currently understood and as set forth in this report. - Non-typical access A non-typical request refers to (i) requests for other types of data than suggested by the mandate of the authority, (ii) a request for access to data coming from an authority with a functional mandate that has not been listed under the guidance set in this report. - Underlier That which the value and cash flows or deliverables under a derivative transaction are calculated, such as an asset, basket of assets, index, rate or derivative.
+A transaction record typically specifies a) the contract terms and b) both counterparties to the contract.
+Typical access Typical access refers to the minimum expected access requirements under a particular mandate as currently understood and as set forth in this report.
+Non-typical access A non-typical request refers to (i) requests for other types of data than suggested by the mandate of the authority, (ii) a request for access to data coming from an authority with a functional mandate that has not been listed under the guidance set in this report.
+Underlier That which the value and cash flows or deliverables under a derivative transaction are calculated, such as an asset, basket of assets, index, rate or derivative.